zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * PWX-7481 - Shared volume failed to detach with an error that the Volume is mounted while Volume was not mounted
 * PWX-7485 - Display an appropriate message when cluster-wide diags can not be collected
 * PWX-7491 - Drive provisioning fixes for issues where extra drives were created than what was specified in the spec.
-* PWX-7512 - Speed up portworx install in DC/OS clusters by installing in each node in parallel.
+* PWX-7512 - Speed up Portworx install in DC/OS clusters by installing in each node in parallel.
 * PWX-7513 - In DC/OS, Portworx tasks should restart if they go in LOST state
 * PWX-7516 - The portworx-prometheus framework version need to be corrected.
 * PWX-7571 - CloudSnap : Restore fails sometimes with "failed to get metadata of the backup from cloud"
 * PWX-7595 - Handle spurious storage pool Full/offline condition
-* PWX-7596 - PX creates node labels for every PVs, causing prometheus federation scraping issues
+* PWX-7596 - Portworx creates node labels for every PVs, causing prometheus federation scraping issues
 * PWX-7604 - Anonymize the secrets for Key Management Systems
-* PWX-7605 - DCOS Portworx-prometheus pod replace does not work as expected
+* PWX-7605 - DCOS Portworx-Prometheus pod replace does not work as expected
 * PWX-7619 - Make KVDB URLs optional
-* PWX-7628 - Alertmanager does not run after installing PX 2.0.2
+* PWX-7628 - Alertmanager does not run after installing Portworx 2.0.2
-* PWX-7639 - DCOS portworx framework should install with default options from config.json.
+* PWX-7639 - DCOS Portworx framework should install with default options from config.json.
 * PWX-7650 - Portworx install errors w/ "tar: .: file changed as we read it"
 * PWX-7656 - Shared v4 failover operation fails if the management and data interface of px service is different
 * PWX-7661 - [stork] Snapshot status not being updated for all cloudsnaps in groupsnapshot
 * PWX-7686 - Enable Portworx to install in AWS instances when auto journaling is enabled.
-* PWX-7743 - Prevent PX install if only the journal disk is given in the install script and no data disks were given.
+* PWX-7743 - Prevent Portworx install if only the journal disk is given in the install script and no data disks were given.
 * PWX-7766 - When a groupsnapshot request times out, allow for the snapshot scheduler to retry in the next interval or ask the user to retry if it is a manual request
 * PWX-7773 - runc CVE-2019-5736 fix #3169